lumsx/devstack/README.rst

     exit

+4. Add ``127.0.0.1 wordpress.edx.devstack.lms`` in host file.
-4. Visit ``localhost:8888``.
+5. Visit ``wordpress.edx.devstack.lms:8888``.
 It should prompt the WordPress installation screen.
-5. Fill it in with the following values
+6. Fill it in with the following values

 .. code:: sh